sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. If running OC10, deploy version 10.12 or higher.
 Version 10.12 already contains patches necessary for the Science Mesh.

-   Legacy installation instructions for slightly older OC10 version than 10.12, and/or for Nextcloud are as follows.
-We have prepared a K8S deployment of OC10.
-It includes the integration application as well.
-Follow steps in the [official EFSS deployment page](../technical-documentation/efss-deployment).
-This is the recommended way to deploy the system.

-   Alternatively, you can install pure OC10 or NC and patch it and install the integration application manually as described in a [separate EFSS deployment page](../technical-documentation/efss-deployment/manual-efss-installation).
-The same document also describes how to possibly track newest git versions of the code, which is definitely an option only for developers.

 1. Install and set up the [Reva IOP (interoperability platform)]({{< ref "docs/Technical-documentation/IOP" >}}) acting as an Executive Module of your EFSS instance in the ScienceMesh.
 Reva allows you to use all available API to share various resources within ScienceMesh (data, apps,...).

    Note: Reva version >=1.19 AND <2.0 is necessary.
 Avoid Reva 2.x as this is for OCIS only and will not work with ownCloud10 nor Nextcloud.